phillwatson/one-stop/user-service/README.md

 respectively.
 These names can be overridden using the config properties;
 `"one-stop.auth.xsrf.cookie"` and `"one-stop.auth.xsrf.header"`.

-As the XSRF cookie is verified when the auth tokens are refreshed, the cookie has the same expiry time as the refresh token.
+NOTE: As the XSRF cookie is verified when the auth tokens are refreshed, the cookie has the same expiry time as the refresh token; see `"one-stop.auth.refresh-token.expires-in"`